kferles/crab-llvm/README.md

 that the result of the load instruction at block `loop.exit` is between 0 and 5.

+## To run the assumption analysis ##

+`crabllvm.py  tests/test-aa-1.c --crab-aa --crab-cmp-to-select=all --crab-print-cfg --no-analyze`

 # Licensing #

 Crab-llvm is currently under a licensing process.
 Meanwhile, Crab-llvm cannot be